plieblang/cpp-equivs/README.md

 sorting lists of items by nth element

-	//IMPORTANT:  this variable must be global so that the lambda can see it
-	//also cannot be passed to a comparison function int keyIdx = 2;
+	//this variable must be captured by the lambda int keyIdx = 2;

 	vector<vector<int>> vec;